Skip to content

 Listen to article

 AI tooling budgets hit record highs.
 We ran 90 file-prediction trials to measure what an AI agent gets wrong before it touches production.
 The model predicted 1.7 files beyond the actual change set on average, even on a well-structured codebase.
-Meanwhile, operational toil is climbing for the first time in years.
 SRE is not ceremony.
 It is the empirical gate between velocity and blast radius.

 Table of contents